 It’s not like there is not going to be any kind of persuasion in empathetic copywriting.
 It means that the element of persuasion will come from a point of genuine care and goodwill toward your clients.

 And that’s why, writing with empathy is what attracts your best of clients.

 How to write with empathy

-See, this shows that you’re in business for one main reason – to complement your audience’s weak points by giving them the exact solution they’re looking for.
+This shows that you’re in business for one main reason – to complement your audience’s weak points by giving them the exact solution they’re looking for.

-And imagine how much your clients will agree with you if your brand messaging identifies and empathizes with them.
+Imagine how much your clients will agree with you if your brand messaging identifies and empathizes with them.